Philipp Franz von Siebold

-Philipp Franz Balthasar von Siebold (17 February 1796 – 18 October 1866) was a German physician, botanist and traveler.
-He achieved prominence by his studies of Japanese flora and fauna and the introduction of Western medicine in Japan.
+Jhr.
+Philipp Franz Balthasar von Siebold (17 February 1796 – 18 October 1866) was a German physician, botanist and traveller.
+He achieved prominence by his studies of Japanese flora and fauna.
 He was the father of the first female Japanese doctor educated in Western medicine, Kusumoto Ine.

 Career

 Early life

-Born into a family of doctors and professors of medicine in Würzburg (then in the Bishopric of Würzburg, later part of Bavaria), Siebold initially studied medicine at the University of Würzburg from November 1815, where he became a member of the Corps Moenania Würzburg.
+Born into a family of doctors and professors of medicine in Würzburg (then in the Prince-Bishopric of Würzburg, later part of Bavaria), von Siebold initially studied medicine at the University of Würzburg from November 1815, where he became a member of the Corps Moenania Würzburg.
 One of his professors was Franz Xaver Heller (1775–1840), author of the Flora Wirceburgensis ("Flora of the Grand Duchy of Würzburg", 1810–1811).
 Ignaz Döllinger (1770–1841), his professor of anatomy and physiology, however, most influenced him.
 Döllinger was one of the first professors to understand and treat medicine as a natural science.
-Siebold stayed with Döllinger, where he came in regular contact with other scientists.
+Von Siebold stayed with Döllinger, where he came in regular contact with other scientists.
 He read the books of Humboldt, a famous naturalist and explorer, which probably raised his desire to travel to distant lands.
 Philipp Franz von Siebold became a physician by earning his M.D. degree in 1820.
 He initially practiced medicine in Heidingsfeld, in the Kingdom of Bavaria, now part of Würzburg.

-Invited to Holland by an acquaintance of his family, Siebold applied for a position as a military physician, which would enable him to travel to the Dutch colonies.
+Invited to Holland by an acquaintance of his family, von Siebold applied for a position as a military physician, which would enable him to travel to the Dutch colonies.
 He entered the Dutch military service on 19 June 1822, and was appointed as ship's surgeon on the frigate Adriana, sailing from Rotterdam to Batavia (present-day Jakarta) in the Dutch East Indies (now called Indonesia).
-On his trip to Batavia on the frigate Adriana, Siebold practiced his knowledge of the Dutch language and also rapidly learned Malay, and during the long voyage he began a collection of marine fauna.
+On his trip to Batavia on the frigate Adriana, von Siebold practiced his knowledge of the Dutch language and also rapidly learned Malay.
+During the long voyage he also began a collection of marine fauna.
 He arrived in Batavia on 18 February 1823.

-As an army medical officer, Siebold was posted to an artillery unit.
+As an army medical officer, von Siebold was posted to an artillery unit.
 However, he was given a room for a few weeks at the residence of the Governor-General of the Dutch East Indies, Baron Godert van der Capellen, to recover from an illness.
 With his erudition, he impressed the Governor-General, and also the director of the botanical garden at Buitenzorg (now Bogor), Caspar Georg Carl Reinwardt.
-These men sensed in Siebold a worthy successor to Engelbert Kaempfer and Carl Peter Thunberg, two former resident physicians at Dejima, a Dutch trading post in Japan, the former of whom was the author of Flora Japonica.
-The Batavian Academy of Arts and Sciences soon elected Siebold as a member.
+These men sensed in Von Siebold a worthy successor to Engelbert Kaempfer and Carl Peter Thunberg, two former resident physicians at Dejima, a Dutch trading post in Japan, the former of whom was the author of Flora Japonica.
+The Royal Batavian Society of Arts and Sciences soon elected Von Siebold as a member.